rogerhu/compsci_guides/Greedy-Algorithms.md

 ### Advantages:
 - Simplicity: Greedy algorithms are often easier to visualize and code.
 As a result, they can also be easier to analyze in terms of space and time complexity.
-- Efficiency: Greedy algorithms usually don't involve having to store a lot of data or going through multiple passes of the input
+- Efficiency: Greedy algorithms usually don't involve having to store a lot of data or going through multiple passes of the input.

 ### Disadvantages:
 - Hard to design: The hard part often lies in trying picture the problem in a way that would allow you to solve it greedily.
-- Proving correctness: Proving that the greedy approach will be correct in all cases can also be a challenge
+- Proving correctness: Proving that the greedy approach will be correct in all cases can also be a challenge.
+Greedy algorithms don't work for some problems.

 ### Common problems that can be solved with the greedy approach
 #### Jump Game